JohnMBrandt/Awesome-Neural-Embeddings/README.md

 [Word2Vec tutorial](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/) - Chris McCormick

+Christ McCormick's three-part tutorial for word2vec is the best way to get started learning about word embeddings.
+The intuition for the skip gram model is explained with diagrams, and part II and III of the tutorial cover negative sampling, subsampling, and n-gram bundling.

 [GloVe tutorial](http://mlexplained.com/2018/04/29/paper-dissected-glove-global-vectors-for-word-representation-explained/)

 [ElMo embedding tutorial](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) - Allen AI

 [MUSE Multilingual Embeddings](https://code.fb.com/ml-applications/under-the-hood-multilingual-embeddings/) - Facebook

+MUSE is a multilingual approach to word embeddings developed by Facebook research.
+This post is very interesting in that it shows how the architecture is used live on Facebook's site, and also discusses what is being researched as MUSE's replacement.

 ## Sentence Embeddings